TF-141-0/ML-Stats-Robotics/README.md

 # Roadmap for Machine Learning in Robotics and Statistics

-This roadmap is designed for learners who want to combine machine learning with practical experimentation, robotics integration, clean data handling, and interactive dashboard development.
+This roadmap for those who want to combine machine learning with practical experimentation, robotics integration, clean data handling, and interactive dashboard development.
 It is also forward-compatible with deeper future work in robotics — including control systems, reinforcement learning, and embedded intelligence.

 ---